 Even though the distributions for the point sources and random points are similar in $z_{\rm best}$--$\lambda_{\rm norm}$ space, we can disentangle their contributions using the X-ray count rate $C_{\rm R,X}$.
 Figure \ref{fig:pcont} shows three projections of the 3-D distribution of the \erass clusters in $z_{\rm best}$--$\lambda_{\rm norm}$--$C_{\rm R,X}$ space.
 The contamination probability $P_{\rm cont}$ is color-coded.
 AGNs typically have a higher X-ray flux than random background fluctuations.
-We model the $\lambda_{\rm norm}$--$C_{\rm R,X}$ distribution empirically using a redshift-dependent Schechter function \citep{Schechter1976aa}.
-Thereby, we assume the power-law component to be the relation for clusters because both properties depend on the halo mass.
+We modeled the $\lambda_{\rm norm}$--$C_{\rm R,X}$ distribution empirically using a redshift-dependent Schechter function \citep{Schechter1976aa}.
+Thereby, we assumed the power-law component to be the relation for clusters because both properties depend on the halo mass.
 Given this assumption, the exponential drop-off is due to the contamination.
 These objects are prominent in the right panel of Figure \ref{fig:pcont} as red points at low richnesses and high X-ray flux.
 It shows a selected redshift slice between $0.4<z_{\rm best}<0.5$.
-By averaging the $P_{\rm cont}$ values of all $N=12,247$ \erass clusters, we calculate the residual contamination of the \erass catalog to be
+By averaging the $P_{\rm cont}$ values of all $N=12\,247$ \erass clusters, we calculated the residual contamination of the \erass catalog to be

-Using this result, we also compute the purity of the \erass cluster candidate catalog (before optical identification).
-There are 16,336 cluster candidates in the LS footprint and $N \cdot \sum_i{(1-P_{\rm cont,i})}\approx10,581$ sources are optically identified after statistically removing the remaining contamination.
+Using this result, we also computed the purity of the \erass cluster candidate catalog (before optical identification).
+There are 16\,336 cluster candidates in the LS footprint and $N \cdot \sum_i{(1-P_{\rm cont,i})}\approx10\,581$ sources were optically identified after statistically removing the remaining contamination.
 The ratio of the two numbers gives a purity of 65\%, which is slightly higher than the predicted purity of 50\% \citep{Seppi2022}.

 The advantage of our contamination estimator compared to traditional richness and redshift cuts \citep{Klein2021aa,Klein2023}, is that we keep lower-richness groups in our sample \citep{Bahar2024}.
 We discuss the limitations of our contamination estimator, in particular for low-redshift groups, in Appendix \ref{sec:limitation_pcont}.